mmuratmutlu/react-videobot/README.md

 Hi Everyone,

-When I complated this module . İts going to become alternative to "VideoAsk by Typeform"
+When I complate this module . İts going to become alternative to "VideoAsk by Typeform"